tylerwolf35/gpa-extension/README.md

     * Safety
     * Physical Ed
 This means that other half year courses and etc. are not supported.
 I plan on adding support for all <5 credit courses offered in the district.
 If a course you have is not here please make an issue telling me the exact name of the course in the gradebook or create a pull request adding it, I will review all pull requests.

+I would also like to make a (better) icon for this extension.